Learn more about Silver Lining

 In 2007, after Laura had graduated high-school she faced a difficult dilemma.
 Should she leave her dance academy to pursue her education in dance at a four year college, or should she stay and work the field that God had placed her in.
 If she stayed how was she to continue improving and better herself as a instructor beyond her natural abilities?
 After much prayer and debate the answer began to surface.
 She would stay September through May and continue her education over each summer in places like New York, Atlanta, California, Louisiana, Texas and more.
 This was the answer it seemed to all of her concerns.
 She has continued to seek training and certifications each summer for the past 12 years.
 With that decision in place it was time to stop teaching in Conway and Surfside at different churches and co-ops and put down SLDA's roots for good.
 We opened our Forestbrook location that Autumn and have been there ever since.

-Though we have grown very much in size (from 7 to over 200), our mission has remained the same.
-We don't believe that you have to dance only to Christian music while wearing robe-like costumes.
-However we do believe that in an up-beat and contemporary way, we can have fun, please the Lord and spread the message of the gospel through dance (Psalm 150:4).
+Though we have grown very much in size (from 7 to over 350), our mission has remained the same.
+We believe that in an up-beat and contemporary way, we can have fun, please the Lord and spread the message of the gospel through dance (Psalm 150:4).
 Make sure to check out our faculty page to learn more about each and every blessing the Lord has added to our staff.
-From our family to yours, thank you so much for the last 17 years of dance!
+From our family to yours, thank you so much for the last 20 years of dance!